snple/mqtt/README.md

     // Create a TCP listener on a standard port. tcp := listener.NewTCP("t1", ":1883", &mqtt.AuthAllow{})

-    // Add the listener to the server with default options (nil). err := server.AddListener(tcp)
+    // Add the listener to the server. err := server.AddListener(tcp)
 	if err != nil {
 		log.Fatal(err)